 The hospital is comprised of seven units, with each unit name representing an area or theme associated with the State of Florida.
-Three units (Sanibel, Okeechobee, and Tequesta) are 50+ bed general population male units.
-Three units (Royal Palm, Las Olas, and Vizcaya) are coed units.
-The Everglades unit is a specialized unit for males with challenging behaviors.
+Four units (Sanibel, Okeechobee, Las Olas and Tequesta) are 50+ bed general population male units.
+Three units are housed with distinct populations.
+The Everglades unit is a specialized unit for males with challenging behaviors, the Royal Palm unit is a female unit, and the co-ed Vizcaya unit is designated for geriatric or vulnerable persons served.